- C 96.4%

 How it works

-You create a folder name ~/paclibs, you put one folder for each library you need, each folder containing the necessaries C and header files.
+You create a folder name ~/.local/share/paclibs, you put one folder for each library you need, each folder containing the necessaries C and header files.

 Then you run pacboy <the name of the folder> <path/to/where/it/will/be/pasted>